Omaraandrew/Omaraandrew/README.md

 - 👀 I’m interested in java software development.
 - 🌱 I’m currently learning springboot and microservices
 - 💞️ I’m looking to collaborate on microservice projects
-- 📫 How to reach me @aomara233642@busitema.ac.ug
+- 📫 How to reach me @Drewb0yt0n on x
 - 😄 Pronouns: him/he/his
 - ⚡ Fun fact: still writing codes for fun